 Massive bleeding can occur due to extreme injuries such as open fractures or deep lacerations.
 When direct pressure does not control bleeding, a tourniquet may be required.
 Tourniquets can consist of a blood pressure cuff, belt, or premade versions.
 Although commercially prepared tourniquets are more effective than improvised ones, if none is available, one can be made quickly using a piece of cloth and stick-like object.
-Understand that application of a tourniquet is painful but may be necessary to prevent life-threatening blood loss.
+Understand that the application of a tourniquet is painful but may be necessary to prevent life-threatening blood loss.
 Tourniquet use is difficult and can be dangerous if done incorrectly.
 Direct pressure should be applied first.

 To apply a tourniquet, do the following:

 - Apply tourniquet approximately two inches above wound.